MicroWebStacks/astro-big-doc/README.md

 Live demo : https://microwebstacks.github.io/astro-big-doc/

-Early stage deno deployment : https://astro-nav-menus.deno.dev/

 Astro Theme that can scale for big documentation websites.
 Includes an unimited depth config menu that starts with a top appbar for sections navigation, then continues on a tree left  menu for pages.
 Each page then has a tree right menu for its table of content.

 User friendly even for large menus as both left and right ones are collapsible and width adjustable by the user.

-Performance oriented, using astro components only, no css extenal framework, no virtual dom.
+Performance oriented, using astro components only, no virtual DOM, no extenal css framework (you can add your own though).
 Focus on static generation on build time, no client side rendering.
 Javascript is for minial manipulations connecting events and classes.

+UX friendly Markdown without import and referencing local images, enhancements with components for panzoom, gallery, and code embeds.
 ## Features
 - astro components (.astro) html css js
 - article page full content as html ready for browser search